Downtown Convention District

 Revel in after-hours entertainment at the KC Live!
 Block, home to bars, clubs and restaurants in a single, open-air area—ideal for raising toasts to jobs well done, dancing the night away and even watch parties for a variety of different sports, all only three blocks from the Kansas City Convention Center.

 The fun begins once the work ends.
 Kansas City’s dining scene thrives well beyond burnt ends, but KC’s specialty is a delicacy for a reason, because only something this good could be from the barbecue capital of the world.
-Sample ‘cue in the Power & Light District at County Road Ice House, Downtown at Plowboys Barbeque and in the Crossroads Arts District at Fiorella’s Jack Stack Barbecue.
+Sample ‘cue in the Power & Light District at County Road Ice House and in the Crossroads Arts District at Fiorella’s Jack Stack Barbecue.

 Attendees can take clients out to sample finer dining in KC, with nearby notable spots including Corvino Supper Club & Tasting Room (Crossroads), Pierpont’s (Union Station), Bristol Seafood Grill (Power & Light), Lidia’s (Crossroads) and The Majestic (Downtown).